Accelerating Black Holes and Spinning Spindles: Supersymmetric and extremal limits

 Notice that all quantities appearing, except for ${\qp}$, are integers.
 We also note that if we set ${\qp}=0$ then we precisely recover the expression for the entropy of the $AdS_2\times Y_9$ solutions as given in (D.21) of \cite{Gauntlett:2019pqg}.

 We note that we can express the black hole entropy in yet another way, namely as

 Here $\chi(\Sigma)$ is the Euler number of the spindle horizon $\Sigma=\mathbb{WCP}^1_{[n_-,n_+]}$ given by

 where $R_2$ denotes the Ricci scalar of the spindle, and $J_{AdS_2}$ is the angular momentum that is defined naturally for the near horizon $AdS_2$ solutions described in this subsection.
 Specifically, $J_{AdS_2}$ is invariant under the $AdS_2$ symmetries.
-We refer the reader to appendix \ref{sec:angmom} for further details, as well as a derivation of the formula \eqref{angmomsurprise} relating $J$ to $J_{AdS_2}$.
+We refer the reader to appendix \ref{sec:angmom} for further details, as well as a derivation of the formula we gave in \eqref{angmomsurprise}:

 This formula as well as \eqref{anotherexp} are also valid for non-accelerating Kerr-Newman-AdS black holes upon setting $n_-=n_+=1$.

 We can also express the entropy in another form\footnote{It is interesting to wonder if this formula can also be used for supersymmetric black holes with no acceleration, electric charge or rotation.
-The answer is not quite.
-For the so called universal twist black holes, with horizon consisting of Riemman surface with genus $g>1$, one obtains the correct entropy formula (e.g as in \cite{Azzurli:2017kxo}), after formally taking $Q_m\to \ii\chi/4$ with $\chi=2(1-g)$.}, by replacing the orbifold parameters $n_\pm$ with the magnetic flux $Q_m$, given in \eqref{QmAdS}, and the Euler number \eqref{eulernumber}:
+The answer is no. However, we note that for the so called universal twist black holes, with horizon consisting of Riemman surface with genus $g>1$, one obtains the correct entropy formula (e.g as in \cite{Azzurli:2017kxo}), after setting $Q_e=0$ and formally taking $G_{(4)}Q_m\to \ii\chi/4$ with $\chi=2(1-g)$.}, by replacing the orbifold parameters $n_\pm$ with the magnetic flux $Q_m$, given in \eqref{QmAdS}, and the Euler number \eqref{eulernumber}:

 Correspondingly, this implies that the near horizon angular momentum can be written in the form

 Finally, we point out that the local metric appearing in \eqref{epsilonsols} was also used in \cite{Anabalon:2020loe} in a completely different context of constructing supersymmetric wormholes in $AdS_4$.
 To do this, the authors used ranges of the parameters and the coordinates so that, in particular, $q(y)>0$, in contrast to what we have done here.